Thames Street, London: Iron Bars In Kerb

-As you move down Thames Street, London you may notice iron bars set into the curb.
+As you move down Thames Street, London you may notice iron bars set into the kerb.

 These small inserts were used as wheel stops preventing carriages rolling backwards down the hill that skirts Windsor Castle.